 guides trained by the Sachsenhausen Memorial and Museum

 tours last approx. 2 ½ hours

 a visit with children under 12 years is not recommended

 payment in cash or via bank transfer on invoice

 History of the site

 In 1961, the GDR founded the Sachsenhausen National Memorial.
-The present Memorial and the Sachsenhausen Museum have been part of the Brandenburg Memorials Foundation since 1993.
+The present Memorial and the Sachsenhausen Museum was extensively renovated and redesigned after German reunification.

 The Friends of Sachsenhausen Memorial and Museum is a non-profit organisation which was founded in 1998 by well-known people from the worlds of business, politics and culture in Germany and abroad to accompany the work of the Memorial and support it both ideologically and materially.
 With the fee for the guided tour you directly support the preservation of the Sachsenhausen Memorial.